Global Geometry Is Not Enough for Vision Representations: Further Analysis

 \section{Further Analysis}

-We provide additional analysis to characterize how binding structure manifests in pretrained representations.
-In particular, we examine whether alternative geometry-based readouts can access binding information from frozen embeddings (\cref{subsec:geometry_readouts}), and we qualitatively analyze the failure cases observed in models (\cref{subsec:failure_anatomy}).
+We provide additional analysis to characterize how the JER signal transfers and how binding structure manifests in pretrained representations.
+We first validate JER on a natural-image compositional benchmark (\cref{subsec:sugarcrepe}).
+We then examine whether alternative geometry-based readouts can access binding information from frozen embeddings (\cref{subsec:geometry_readouts}), and qualitatively analyze observed failure cases (\cref{subsec:failure_anatomy}).